preet1881/DubaiAI/README.md

 - Click the **"+"** button next to "Journeys" in the sidebar, or
 - Click the **"Add Journey"** button at the bottom of the journey list
 - Enter the journey name and press Enter or click Add

+### Data Persistence

+All your edits are **automatically saved** to your browser's localStorage.
+This means:
+- ✅ Your changes persist across page refreshes
+- ✅ Your data is saved locally in your browser
+- ✅ No need to manually save - everything is auto-saved
+- ⚠️ Data is stored per browser/device (not synced across devices)
+- ⚠️ Clearing browser data will remove saved changes

+To reset to default data, you can clear your browser's localStorage for this site.

 ## Project Structure